jhumphry/Ascon_SPARK/README.md

 Add `--report=all` if you want to see the checks that are proved as well.

 For SPARK Discovery GPL 2017 the built-in SMT solver, Alt-Ergo, may not be able to prove all of the VC.
 Add the alternative Z3 and/or CVC4 provers as explained in the SPARK user guide.
+The 2016 and 2018 GPL releases of SPARK contain these provers out-of-the-box.